 You’d need weeks for your trip to Petra if you want to visit every one of the tombs.
 You’d also need an enormous amount of energy for all of the climbing up and down you’d have to do, but you can see the most impressive spots in a couple of days, as we did.

-- (from a fellow blogger) Top places to visit in Jordan – One week Jordan itinerary
+- Top places to visit in Jordan – One week Jordan itinerary, from Les Berlinettes.

 My 10 Petra travel tips

 Get there early.
 Even in the middle of the summer, it’s relatively cool in the morning.
 From the visitor’s entrance, the walk is mostly downhill to get to the Siq, which is the deep cleft, more than a kilometer long, through which you have to walk to get to the valley with all the tombs.
 There are horse-drawn wagons that go through the Siq, but, at least officially, these are only for the elderly and the disabled.